Fernandobo21/PCF-Controls/README.md

 2. Add your D365 environment where you will use this control to the CORS policies of the Cosmos DB resource.
 (See the explanation below)
 ## Input Parameters
 - Field --> It's the D365 form field were we will put the control.
 (Required)
-- Master Key --> Here goes your Key of your CosmosDB, with the read-only key will work for read only.
+- Master Key --> Here goes your Key of your CosmosDB, with the read-only key will work.
 (Required)
 - End Point --> Here goes the Url of your CosmosDB.
 (Required)
 - Data Base --> Here goes the literal Data Base of your CosmosDB.
 (Required)
 - Container --> Here goes the literal container name of your CosmosDB data base.
 (Required).